 Applications can be installed before or after the target device software is installed.
-If target devices will be members of a domain, and will share a vDisk, additional configuration steps must be completed.
+If target devices are members of a domain, and shares a vDisk, more configuration steps must be completed.

 Dual boot virtual disk images are not supported.

 Configuring a master target device’s BIOS

 The following steps describe how to configure the target device system’s BIOS and the BIOS extension provided by the network adapter, to boot from the network.
 Different systems have different BIOS setup interfaces – if necessary, consult the documentation that came with your system for further information on configuring these options.

 - If the target device BIOS has not yet been configured, reboot the target device and enter the system’s BIOS setup.
 To get to BIOS setup, press the F1, F2, F10 or the Delete key during the boot process.
 The key varies by manufacturer.

 - Set the network adapter to On with PXE.

-Depending on the system vendor, this setting may appear differently.
+Depending on the system vendor, this setting appears differently.

 - Configure the target device to boot from LAN or Network first.
 Optionally, select the Universal Network Driver Interface; UNDI first, if using a NIC with Managed Boot Agent (MBA) support.

 On some older systems, if the BIOS setup program included an option that permitted you to enable or disable disk-boot sector write protection, ensure that the option is disabled before continuing.

 - Save the changes, then exit the BIOS setup program.

 - Boot the target device from its hard drive over the network to attach the vDisk to the target device.

 Configuring network adapter BIOS